Santa Muerte: Rituals associated with Santa Muerte

 White is the most common color and symbolizes gratitude, purity, or the cleansing of negative influences.
 Red is for love, lust and passion.
 It can also signify emotional stability.
 The color gold signifies economic power, success, money, and prosperity.
 Green symbolizes justice, legal matters, or unity with loved ones.
 Amber or dark yellow indicates health.
 Images with this color can be seen in rehabilitation centers, especially those for drug addiction and alcoholism.
 Black represents total protection against black magic or sorcery, or conversely negative magic or for force directed against rivals and enemies.
 Blue candles and images of the saint indicate wisdom, which is favored by students and those in education.
 Brown is used to invoke spirits from beyond while purple, like yellow, usually symbolizes health.
 More recently black, purple, yellow and white candles have been used by devotees to supplicate Santa Muerte for healing of and protection from coronavirus as documented by Kingsbury and Chesnut, the leading researchers on Santa Muerte.

 Other more recent colors include silver, transparent and red with black gown Santa Muerte which are used for particular petitions.

 Devotees may present her with a polychrome seven-color candle, which Chesnut believed was adopted from the seven powers candle of Santería, a syncretic Afro-Cuban faith brought to Mexico by Cuban migrants.
 Here the seven colors are gold, silver, copper, blue, purple, red, and green.
 In addition to the candles and vestments, each devotee adorns their own image in their own way, using U.S. dollars, gold coins, jewelry, and other items.

 Santa Muerte has no official annual feast day but November 2, Day of the Dead, appears to be becoming the favored date.
 Many larger shrines and temples hold annual celebrations on the date of their founding.
 The most prominent is November 1, when the believer Enriqueta Romero celebrates her at her historic Tepito shrine where the famous effigy is dressed as a bride.
 Others celebrate her day on August 15.

+Santa Muerte devotion also overlaps with traditions of brujería (witchcraft) and folk magic in Mexico.
+Some practitioners incorporate Santa Muerte into rituals involving protection, love, healing, cleansing, divination, and the resolution of conflicts, drawing on a wider repertoire of Mexican magical practices.
+In this context, Santa Muerte may be approached not only as a saint to whom prayers and petitions are directed, but also as a powerful supernatural figure within ritual work.